simonp2014/homebridge-garage-door-relay/README.md

 Door sensors are used to signal changes to this accessory and adjust the door state accordingly.
 Ideally, for a garage door there would be a sensor at each end of the track to signal when the door is in the fully opened or closed state.
 Where there is a missing sensor at one end of the track this accessory will simulate the door operation assuming that the door reaches the required state after a specified timeout.

-I have assume two Aqara P2 Door Sensors at each end of the track to detect the door position and send immediate updates through the webhook interface.
+I used two Aqara P2 Door Sensors at each end of the track to detect the door position and send immediate updates through the webhook interface.
 I did this by creating a HomeKit automation for each sensor for their open and closed states to run a shortcut that fires a web request to the webhook (see below for details).

 You could also use a Reed Switch sensor directly wired to the Shelly relay to perform that case of the Open or Closed sensor.
 (The Shelly relay would need to be configured to call the webhook URL with the required parameters when it's switch input changes state).